 The IOM appointed a committee of experts to oversee the study.
 The committee held five meetings, including three public sessions.
 Committee members heard testimony from:

 - Health care groups.

 - Parents of children who had died or were facing life-threatening medical problems.

 The project was part of the Robert Wood Johnson Foundation's (RWJF) national program Targeted End-of-Life Projects Initiative.

-Key Findings: The IOM's report, When Children Die: Improving Palliative and End-of-Life Care for Children and Their Families, included the following findings:
+The IOM's report, When Children Die: Improving Palliative and End-of-Life Care for Children and Their Families, included the following findings:

 - The death of a child has a devastating and enduring impact.

 - Children with fatal or potentially fatal conditions and their families often fail to receive competent, compassionate and consistent care that meets their physical, emotional and spiritual needs.